per-gron/shuriken/src/rs/doc/reference.md

 **External documentation:** [RxMarbles](http://rxmarbles.com/#merge), [ReactiveX](http://reactivex.io/documentation/operators/merge.html)

-**Description:** Takes a number of streams and returns a stream that emits all of the values that the input streams emit, with no ordering between the streams (unlike `Concat`, which emits values from the streams one by one).
+**Description:** Takes a number of streams and returns a stream that emits all of the values that the input streams emit, with no ordering between the streams (unlike [`Concat(Publisher...)`](#concatpublisher), which emits values from the streams one by one).

 **Example usage:**